-I have very successful experience working with students, covering both the OCR and AQA boards as well as PRE-U
+I have been very successful working with students, covering both the OCR and AQA boards as well as PRE-U.

 My Approach to Tutoring

 My approach to tutoring starts with the individual needs of the student.
-Every student is different and they all require a nuanced approach to make the most progress for themselves.
-The most important aspect of my tutoring is to build and maintain confidence in every area of learning - I believe that there is nothing that someone can't do at school level if they believe they can.
-I combine this with deconstructing exams and exam technique so that it seems more manageable, and a rigorous approach to mark schemes whilst retaining and inspiring a love of learning.
+Every student is different and they all require a nuanced approach to enable them to make the most progress possible.
+The essential aspect of my tutoring is to build and maintain confidence in every area of learning , as I believe that there is nothing that someone can't do at school level if they believe they can.
+I combine this with deconstructing exams and exam technique so that they seems more manageable, and a rigorous approach to mark schemes whilst retaining and inspiring a love of learning.